aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/export-dwg-to-pdf-or-raster/_index.md

 ## Introduction

 In the dynamic world of computer‑aided design (CAD), efficient handling of drawings is crucial.
 With the **java cad library** **Aspose.CAD for Java** you can **export dwg to pdf** — or raster images — in just a few lines of code.
 This tutorial walks you through the entire process, from loading a DWG file to generating a high‑quality PDF, while highlighting why Aspose.CAD Java is the go‑to library for CAD conversion tasks.

+For a focused guide on PDF conversion only, see the [Export DWG to PDF tutorial](/java/cad-drawing-conversion/export-dwg-to-pdf/).

 ## Quick Answers
 - **What does this tutorial cover?** Exporting DWG files to PDF or raster images using Aspose.CAD for Java.